 Never ascribe to malice that which is adequately explained by incompetence.
 This is attributed to Napoleon and I think it’s worth bearing in mind when it comes to student behaviour.
 There’s no point getting angry with students if they didn’t know or had forgotten they were supposed to do the task in silence / stand behind their chairs before leaving the classroom / come and see you before the lesson if they don’t have their homework.

 If you seek peace, prepare for war.
 This is the kind of quote is sure to have me accused of not caring for students, seeing education as conlict, and generally being a bad person.
-All I mean by it is that a school needs to have sanctions, if for no other reason that as deterrents.
-Teachers need to know they will be backed if they sanction or a child.
+All I mean by it is that a school needs to have sanctions, if for no other reason than as deterrents.
+Teachers need to know they will be backed if they sanction a child.

 Memory is the residue of thought.
 I am fairly certain this first comes from Daniel Willingham in ‘Why Don’t Students Like School?’.

 If you can say it, you can write it.
 I think Didau says this in his book on literacy.
 I was skeptical on the idea of ‘oracy’, but I have learnt from experience.
 A fairly common problem in the English classroom, for example, is for students to say ‘back in the day’ as a generic term for anything written before the year 2000.
-If you force them to say during questioning or class discussion, ‘the Regency period’, ‘in 1604’ or ‘in Elizabethan England’ they will write that in their essays.
+If you force them to say ‘the Regency period’, ‘in 1604’ or ‘in Elizabethan England’ they will write that in their essays.